-If the plan's Adjusted FEHB MLR is 85.0% (the 2013 FEHB MLR Target) or higher no penalty is due OPM.
+If the plan's Adjusted FEHB MLR is 85.0% (the 2014 FEHB MLR Target) or higher no penalty is due OPM.
 If the plan's Adjusted FEHB MLR is below 85.0%, the carrier pays a penalty equal to the difference between the 85.0% and plan's actual Adjusted FEHB MLR, multiplied by the denominator of the plan's FEHB MLR calculation.

 If the plan's Unadjusted FEHB MLR is above 89.0%, the plan receives a credit equal to the difference between the plan's Unadjusted FEHB MLR and 89.0%, multiplied by the denominator of the plan's FEHB MLR calculation.
-This credit can only be used to offset any future MLR penalty and will be available until it is used or the carrier exits the program.
+This credit can only be used to offset future FEHB MLR penalties.
+Credits received from the 2014 MLR Calculation will be available to offset any FEHB MLR penalties due based on the FEHB MLR Calculation for years 2015 through 2019.
 Upon exiting the program the carrier will not be paid the amount of the credit.